 Expanding on the understanding of how shared value can be applied to address the current social issues in South Australia, Richard Fennell, Chief Financial Officer, Bendigo and Adelaide Bank, said that at a time where big business is being challenged on why they are perceived to be bad, the narrative of how stakeholders can get an appropriate return to the value chain is important.

-speed dating cumbria Business means people
+Business means people

 One of the areas highlighted in the Deloitte 2017 report: Make it big Adelaide is the human factor.
 According to the report, the population in South Australia needs to reach 2 million by 2027.